Maha Bayrakdar

-Bayrakdar published four poetry books and is a prolific painter.
-In addition to poetry she writes and illustrates children's books and has written three television series, all of which feature her children in leading roles.
+Bayrakdar published four poetry books and was a prolific painter.
+In addition to poetry she wrote and illustrated children's books and wrote three television series, all of which feature her children in leading roles.

 Early life and education

-Maha was born and raised in Damascus on 26 February 1947 to major Mohammad Khayr Bayrakdar, a police officer, and Nazmiyya al-Amin, a painter.
+Maha was born and raised in Damascus on 26 February 1947 to a Syrian father major Mohammad Khayr Bayrakdar, a police officer, and a Lebanese mother Nazmiyya al-Amin who was a painter.
 She was the second-born among her four siblings.
 She attended the Khadija al-Kubra school in Damascus before her family started moving during her formative years due to the nature of her father's work.
 During the move, Bayrakdar was exposed to the beauty of the Syrian hinterland and began sketching and painting at an early age.
 Her first venture into poetry came at the age of 14.
 By the age of 15 she had read all of the Russian literature masterpieces; she was also interested in German literature.
 Bayrakdar expressed her wish to learn theater but her father forbade her.
 Subsequently, she joined the Department of Illustrations in the Institute of Fine Arts of Damascus, where she received her art education and graduated in 1967.
 She also graduated in business administration from the University of Munich in Germany in 1969.

-Bayrakdar won the Miss Syria beauty pageant in 1967, an experience she avoids talking about.
+Bayrakdar won the Miss Syria beauty pageant in 1967, an experience she avoided talking about.